 Wine is the most healthful and most hygienic of beverages

-Wines that are rated as 5-star wines have a balanced color, richness and harmony.
+Wines that are rated as 5-star wines have a balanced colour, richness and harmony.
 They are almost perfect and have a wonderful aroma, taste and feel.
 Their organoleptic characteristics are quite extraordinary.
 Then come the 4-star wines which constitute 5% of the wines produced all over the world.
-These, too have finesse, flavor and great character and you cant really find fault with them or perceive any noticeable flaws.
+These, too have finesse, flavour and great character and you can’t really find fault with them or perceive any noticeable flaws.
 These are the wines that are commonly produced today and their rating goes up if they are allowed to age.

 Then come the average wines or the wines that are 3-star rated.
 These are well made but the ingredients they are made from are ordinary.
 However, they do have great taste and texture and you cannot really find any noticeable flaws.
 Except for the fact that the raw materials used are ordinary, you cannot really distinguish them from 4-star wines.